What Is a CRM?

 CRMs are generally designed to streamline and improve customer interaction, the sales process, and the running of marketing campaigns.
 They do this by improving efficiencies across workflow and the sales pipeline—automating tasks, and analyzing data.

-CRMs provide an all-in-one solution for managing your team’s voice, chat, and email touchpoints, optimizing your website and running ad campaigns.
-They track leads, customers, offers, and conversions in one place.
+CRMs provide an all-in-one solution for managing your team’s voice, chat, and email touchpoints.
+They track leads, customers, offers, and conversions in one place, and help with optimizing your website and running ad campaigns.

-That creates greater efficiencies in your business and dramatically increases visibility on your team, customer base, and to the broader public.
+That improves the mechanism behind your business and dramatically increases visibility on your team, customer base, and to the broader public.

 Keeping track of all that data makes task automation one of the most significant advantages provided by today’s CRMs.
 By letting machine learning and analytics do some of the heavy lifting, you save time and keep yourself from getting burned out on cognitively distressing or low brain-activity tasks.